Skip to content

 This may be evidenced through:

-2. receive relevant induction, ongoing support, education and training which includes training in equality and diversity.
+2. receive relevant induction, ongoing support, education, and training which includes training in equality, diversity, and inclusion.

 This may be evidenced through: